EzMh1002/KD34403-DiabetesMLFDSGroupAssignment/README.md

 3. Performed label encoding for clarity.
 4. Generate feature correlation heatmap to find relation between the attributes to check for possible dimensionality reduction.
 5. Process an .arff format file and output a cleaned dataset in .csv format.

+## Milestone 5: Final Evaluation - Lim Chern Hang
+1. Evaluating the final selected model with different standard metrics
+2. Comparison between final model and other models used
+3. Visualization of the best model